MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  ds^2 = dx_1^2 + dx_2^2 + dx_3^2
 \end{equation}

-For a flat space-time like space we actually get something similar but with the exception that the time coordinate component is with a negative sign.
+For a flat space-time like space, we get something similar but with the exception that the time coordinate component is with a negative sign.

 \begin{equation}
  ds^2 = - dx_0^2 + dx_1^2 + dx_2^2 + dx_3^2